Associative memory inspires improvements for in-context learning using a novel attention residual stream architecture: Introduction

 Given these existing links, further developing connections between the framework of associative memory and ICL may offer deeper insights or improvements.
-In the following sections, we: \begin{itemize} \item introduce an associative memory model which can perform ICL on a classification task, and which analogously allows attention values to directly take on input data; \item using the same task, and inspired by our explicit associative memory model, show how creating a residual stream of attention values between attention heads in a two-layer Transformer speeds-up ICL during training (compared to applying the same technique to queries or keys); and \item demonstrate that naïvely applying the same idea in small language models (LMs) indicates ICL performance improvements scale to larger models and more naturalistic data. \end{itemize}
+In the following sections, we: \begin{itemize} \item introduce a one-layer associative memory model which can perform ICL on a classification task, and which analogously allows attention values to directly represent input data; \item using the same task, and inspired by our explicit associative memory model, show how creating a residual stream of attention values between attention heads in a two-layer Transformer speeds-up ICL during training (compared to the vanilla Transformer and applying the same technique to queries or keys); and \item demonstrate that naïvely applying the same idea in small language models (LMs) indicates performance improvements scale to larger models and more naturalistic data. \end{itemize}

 A central theme in our innovation is a focus on the role of values in the attention mechanism, and architecting a simple `look-back' method in the form a residual connection of values.
 Residual connections, also known as `skip' or `shortcut' connections, can be described as those which connect neurons which are otherwise indirectly connected through a more prominent pathway.
 First identified in experimental neuroscience \citep{de1938analysis} and considered since the dawn of theoretical neuroscience and artificial neural networks \citep{mcculloch1943logical,rosenblatt1961principles}, researchers continue to find residual connections useful in modern applications \citep{dalmaz2022resvit,huang2023scalelong,zhang2024nonparametric}.
 A noticeable feature of Transformers is its use of the so-called \textit{residual stream}, wherein data, once processed by the attention and feedforward layers, is added back to itself.
 What can therefore be considered a `cognitive workspace' \citep{juliani2022perceiver} has been shown to contain rich structure, amendable to popular \citep{elhage2021mathematical} and emerging \citep{shai2024transformers} interpretability methods.
 Our work illustrates that specific additional residual connections can lead to enhanced performance in ICL tasks, and we speculate it may also aid in future interpretability efforts.